jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ![inline](Resources/run-script-phase.png)

-^ Unfortunately, we're not quite done yet.
+^ Unfortunately, we’re not quite done yet.
 Because of an App Store submission bug that disallows universal (fat) framework binaries, we need to add a special build phase that removes them.
 I’m hoping that Apple eventually makes this step unnecessary.